-Nearly half of the panel (47.4%) said they would like to see more vegan verified fashion across all clothing ranges.
-Interestingly it was those who identified as flexitarian (actively reducing their consumption of products from animals) who felt the most strongly about this, with 54.5% of flexitarians (n=259) selecting this option.
+47.4% of the panel selected that they would like to see more vegan verified fashion across all clothing ranges.
+Interestingly, it was those who identified as flexitarian (actively reducing their consumption of products from animals) who felt the most strongly about this, with 54.5% of flexitarians (n=259) selecting this option.
 In fact, this group over-indexed in every category given, indicating that changing diets can influence kinder fashion choices.

-Older respondents were also keen to see more vegan fashion - with 54% of those aged 55 or older (n=190) selecting this option.
+Older respondents were also more likely to say they would like to see more vegan fashion - with 54% of those aged 55 or older (n=190) selecting this option.